exercism/haskell/exercises/practice/collatz-conjecture/.approaches/worker-wrapper/content.md

 ## Bang patterns

 The above implementation of `length'` _might_ evaluate as efficiently as illustrated.
-However, it also might not!
+However, depending on which optimization opportunities are spotted by the compiler, it also might not!
 The definition of `length'` allows evaluation to proceed as follows as well.

 ```haskell